Horlar-1st/Practices/README.md

 - Inputs: Function (as string), interval `(a,b)`, and decimal places.

 ### 3. Divided differences and Interpolations
-- Computes the divided differences a given set of data
+- Computes the divided differences a given set of data and use the result to compute the lagrange's interpolation polynomial.
-- Inputs: Two lists of the values of xn for x and yn for y for the divided differences
+- Inputs: Two lists of the values of xn for x and yn for y for the divided differences and lagrange's interpolation.

 ### 4. Numerical Integration
 - Implements Trapezoidal and Simpson’s Rule